xyr11/xtrike-bot/README.md

 #### Others
 Bot config
-- [ ] Switched all config settings to .env
+- [ ] Switch all config settings to .env

 Config.js
 - [x] Added more intents and partials (a084ef0, 5e432df)
 - [x] Removed `botId` (a084ef0)
 - [x] `hasPerms()`: require the command object instead of just the name (8ab8478)

+Endpoint
+- [x] Added endpoints (basically unofficial bot API) to get bot statistics (fb173ee, e695778)

 Error catching
 - [x] Added filters if and when an error needs to be sent in the error logging channel or be ignored entirely (c3580eb, b0c88f2, d6b14f9)